-The best places to run in central are Phoenix trend toward Tempe, highlighted by the Desert Botanical Garden and Papago Park, the Tempe Town Lake Trail, and the Indian Wash Greenbelt connecting to Scottsdale.
-As for central Phoenix, running options in the heart of downtown are not great.
+The three best places to run in Phoenix are the Desert Botanical Garden/Papago Park, the Indian Wash Greenbelt in Scottsdale, and the Tempe Town Lake Trail.
+The running options in the heart of downtown Phoenix aren’t great.
 It’s better in North Phoenix: Murphy’s Bridle Path, the Arizona Canal Trail, numerous multi-use paths, and recreation areas such as Dreamy Draw and Reach 11 that feature extensive paths.
-With the desert terrain and surrounding mountains, the trail running options in the Phoenix area are extensive.
+The desert terrain and surrounding mountains make for some extensive trail running options, though it can be hilly & rugged.
 We’ve highlighted some of the more accessible, less technical trail running spots.

 Important note for runners: the weather in Phoenix is extremely hot from May through October, with temperatures often exceeding 110F.
 Plus, the terrain is very open and exposed.
 Take the right precautions!
 Much of the Indian Bend Wash and Tempe Town Lake trails are lit at night.
 Also, plan your runs to capture gorgeous early or late day light.
 As for getting around, the auto generally rules here, though Phoenix and Tempe are now connected by an efficient light rail system.